reaktor/allacca/README.md

 -----------------

 * ./sbt gen-idea
+* Remove full target from Excluded folders
+* Mark all folders under target as excluded except target/android-gen
-* Add target/android-gen as source folder ("add content root")
+* Mark target/android-gen as source folder
-* Add android lib from your SDK installation path as library.
-For example: /Applications/devtools/adt-bundle-mac-x86_64-20131030/sdk/platforms/android-19/android.jar
+* Add android lib from your SDK installation path as library (if it's not already).
+For example: /Applications/adt-bundle-mac-x86_64-20131030/sdk/platforms/android-19/android.jar

 Licensing
 ---------